 Step 4 - Workflow Time!

 Now that all of your pieces are in place — you've got your workflow plan, your queries, and your emails all ready. right? — it's time to put them all together and assemble your workflow.
-To get started, go ahead and click on the Automation icon in the menu, from either Virtuous CRM or Virtuous Marketing.
+To get started, hover over the left sidebar, then select Automation.
+Under Automation, select Workflows.